Erode Junction railway station

-Erode Junction railway station (Station Code: ED) is the main railway junction serving the city of Erode, Tamil Nadu.
-Erode Junction is one of the major railway Junction in Southern Railway and is located 3 km away from Erode Central Bus Terminus.
+Erode Junction railway station (station code: ED) is an NSG–2 category Indian railway station in Salem railway division of Southern Railway zone.
+It is the main railway junction serving the city of Erode, Tamil Nadu, India.
+Erode Junction is one of the major railway Junction in Southern Railway zone of the Indian Railways and is located 3 km away from Erode Central Bus Terminus.
 There is an ISO certified diesel locomotive shed and an electric loco shed attached with Erode Junction.

 History

 The station was established in 1862 and was connected by the first electrified broad-gauge link from Chennai Central.

-During Under the rule of British India ,A New line, gauge unspecified, is shown as proposed and construction from Erode to Nanjangud via Satyamangalam, Killegal and Chamrajanagar, to link up with Bangalore.
+During Under the rule of British India, a new line, gauge unspecified, is shown as proposed and construction from Erode to Nanjangud via Satyamangalam, Killegal and Chamrajanagar, to link up with Bangalore.
 But it hadn't been materialized.

 A recent survey has been undertaken in 2007 for the proposed 91.5 km section of Erode–Palani line project.